borgermeister/zscaler/zscaler_gre_tunnels.md

 ### Routing

-There are two ways route traffic over the GRE tunnels.
-The best way is to edit the GRE tunnels under **System** -> **Gateways** -> **Configuration**.
+There are several ways route traffic over the GRE tunnels.
+One way way is to edit the GRE tunnels under **System** -> **Gateways** -> **Configuration**.
 By lowering the **Priority** you can influence which gateway is being used.
 You can also monitor the peer IP on the gateway to make sure the tunnel is up.

 Another option to route traffic over the GRE tunnels is to create static routes - one route for each tunnel.

+A third option is to use Policy Based Routing where you specify which gateway to use on each access policy rule.

 > [!NOTE]
 > Depending on your setup you may have to create a firewall rule allowing GRE Protocol 47 on the WAN interface.